zhagm/Portfolio/README.md

 # Personal Portfolio

-This is a simple static website showcasing my web projects.
-It's currently a work in progress but if you'd like to see a demo, you can find it [here](https://zhagm.github.io/Portfolio/)!
+This is a simple static website, made from scratch, showcasing my web projects.
+It's currently a work in progress but if you'd like to see it live, you can find the [demo here](https://zhagm.github.io/Portfolio/)!

 ## Installation